Dranelmek/ECS7019U-Advanced_Group_Project/README.md

 # How to use:
 ### To connect to the backend server
-cd Backend npm install

-cd Backend npm run
+1. cd Backend
+2. npm install
+3. npm start

 ### To start to the frontend site (requires backend)
+1. cd Frontend/councilsite
-cd Frontend/councilsite/frontend npm install
+2. npm install

-cd Frontend/councilsite/frontend npm run
+3. npm start

 ### To run the pipeline (upload requires backend)
 Install python packages: